 “It’s almost always harder to raise capital than you thought it would be, and it always takes longer.
-So plan for that.” – Richard Harroch, Venture Capitalist
+So plan for that.” – Richard Harroch, Venture Capitalist.

-With that in mind, ExCITE Riverside is a startup accelerator that helps select startups with promising MVPs and founders, as a way to rapidly scale growth.
+With that in mind, ExCITE Riverside is a startup accelerator that helps select startups with promising MVPs and founders as a way to rapidly scale growth.
 Led by UC Riverside, in partnership with the County of Riverside and the city of Riverside, the accelerator is located at 10th St. in downtown Riverside, California,

-ExCITE runs 6-12 month startup accelerator program and facility for technology startups.
+ExCITE runs a 6-12 month startup accelerator program and facility for technology startups.
 It chooses the growth-ready companies from Inland Southern California and provides them with access to:

 - Liquidity opportunities

-- Network, and community
+- Network and community

 - Professional & strategic resources

 - Lab space and specialized equipment